Azerbaijan & Georgia Experience - 18 Days

 Telavi

 After breakfast, take a walk with your leader through the Sheki market.
-It’s a great opportunity to stock up on snacks for the journey ahead, so maybe grab some halva, nuts and dried fruit.
-Continue to Lagodekhi on the Azerbaijan-Georgia border.
+This is a great opportunity to stock up on snacks for the journey ahead, so maybe grab some halva, nuts and dried fruit.
+Continue to the town of Lagodekhi, located on the Azerbaijan-Georgia border.
 Travel through the beautiful green valleys of the Kakheti region to Gremi – a complex that includes a castle and church from the 16th century.
 Spend some time here before hitting the road again, stopping at a traditional Georgian wine producer that still employs the ancient, UNESCO-listed qvevri method.
-Enjoy lunch here and then finish your journey in Telavi, where you’ll stay in a local hotel for the evening.
+Enjoy lunch here and then travel on to Telavi, where you’ll stay in a local hotel for the evening.

 • Day 7